Introduction

 Inclusive teaching gets a lot of attention on college campuses.
 Instructors are increasingly expected to understand how course climate – the intellectual, social, emotional, and physical environment of class – impacts their students and respond to calls for inclusive classroom environments from both students and administrators.
 These are not just matters of attending to students’ educational preferences; decades of research have demonstrated that learning does not occur in a vacuum, and students’ perceptions of class climate (whether they experience the classroom as supportive and inclusive, or “chilly” and marginalizing) can have a dramatic impact on their learning outcomes.
 Moreover, creating an inclusive teaching environment is beneficial for all students’ learning, because “many of the strategies that help foster a productive climate also encourage student development.”1

 But creating a learning environment that supports all students can be challenging, especially when one considers the myriad ways in which inclusion and disinclusion can manifest themselves (for example, student-student interactions, faculty-student interactions, course content and policies, etc.).
-Although inclusion and diversity are important to most instructors, staff, and students, these topics are rarely discussed in a practical manner.
+Although inclusion is important to most instructors, staff, and students, these topics are rarely discussed in a practical manner.
 This has left many faculty—even those with strong philosophical and pedagogical motivations—wondering “where do I begin?”

 Our goal when creating the Guide for Inclusive Teaching at Columbia has been to help Columbia instructors answer that question by offering an overview of inclusive teaching principles with practical, accessible, usable strategies.
 We wanted instructors to learn about inclusive teaching principles and strategies, reflect on and improve their own classroom practices, and receive resources for further study and application all in one place.